Skip to content

 Laying Period

 The female poultry bird which is reared for an egg-laying is generally known as layers.
 The birds produce their eggs between 20 – 72 weeks of age.
 Means laying starts at 20 weeks of age and will lay the eggs up to 72 – 75 weeks of age after that the egg production will decrease and the bird will be culled.
-This laying period is also known as laying cycle or biological year when the bird reaches 5% egg production.
-The birds which completed their whole 75 weeks laying phase is termed as “spent Hen”.
+This laying period is also known as the laying cycle or biological year when the bird reaches 5% egg production.
+The birds which completed their whole 75-week laying phase are termed as “spent Hen”.
 The grower birds transferred to a layer house about 18 weeks of age.

-Role and source of Light
+Role and Source of Light

 Egg production